 IT service management (ITSM) best practice is a great thing.
 Whether taken from ITIL – the most commonly adopted ITSM best practice framework – or not, it has helped countless individuals and organizations to improve.
-Whether it’s starting something new more quickly, or improving on the service delivery and support status quo, ITSM best practice can make one’s life so much easier AND help to deliver a better outcome.
+Whether it’s starting something new more quickly, or improving on the service delivery and support status quo, ITSM best practice can make an ITSM practitioners’ lives so much easier AND help to deliver better outcomes.

 The annual itSMF Norway conference is a great source of in-person ITSM best practice, offering an English-speaking stream in addition to local-language best practice sessions.
 This year, however, not only did I take away best practices, I also took away some advice on how to best use the best practices.

 1. ITSM Practitioners – Stop Blindly Following ITSM Best Practice

 “Don’t be prescriptive!”
 I found this to be a strong message throughout the conference, regardless of the ITSM topic in question.
 Whether it be service integration and management (SIAM), ITIL, self-service, enterprise service management, strategy building, or anything else; the directive was clear – we shouldn’t be prescriptive in how we adopt best practice.

 ITSM Practitioners need to remember that one size does not fit all with best practice.
 We shouldn’t blindly follow the books and the blogs we read, or start to do something just because we’ve heard it mentioned at a conference or because it’s an “ITSM industry trend.”

 It sounds like common sense, but time and time again it appears to be one of the causes of failure in ITSM or IT-related projects.
 We’ve all heard it said… “ITIL doesn’t work,” and if you rigidly follow the best practice line by line then it probably won’t.